xinychen/Tensor4ML/README.md

 <b>Figure 1</b>: Illustration of our proposed Low-Rank Tensor Completion (LATC) imputer/predictor with a prediction window τ (green nodes: observed values; white nodes: missing values; red nodes/panel: prediction; blue panel: training data to construct the tensor).
 </h6>

-Building multivariate time series forecasting tool on the well-understood Low-Rank Tensor Completion (LRTC), we develop a **Low-Rank Autoregressive Tensor Completion** to overcome the challenge of missing time series values.
-This model takes into account:
+In this work, Building multivariate time series forecasting tool on the well-understood Low-Rank Tensor Completion (LRTC), we develop a **Low-Rank Autoregressive Tensor Completion** for multivariate time series forecasting in the presence of missing values.
+To overcome the challenge of missing time series values.
+Our LATC model takes into account:

 - autoregressive process on the matrix structure to capture local temporal states,
 - and low-rank assumption on the tensor structure to capture global low-rank patterns simultaneously.